-- Our Behaviour Policy can be found on the website in the policies section and promotes positive behaviour through the sharing and agreement of school rules and consistent and regular rewards, and where necessary, sanctions. - Part of this policy includes each class having a traffic light system which ensures a consistent approach to behaviour management, regular feedback verbally and visually for all children and a flexible way of both celebrating success, challenging low level behavioural issues and also allowing pupils to reflect and improve their behaviour. - This may, on an individual basis, be reasonably adjusted where pupils have a personal behavioural plan for their behaviour. - Where pupils require additional behaviour support, a positive behaviour plan/reasonable adjustments plan will be drawn up by the school, in consultation with parents/carers and any other involved external agencies.
-This will usually involve bespoke reward systems. - Where support is required to increase a pupils' attendance, school will work closely with ATTEND, our education welfare service, and parents/carers to put strategies in place. - The Education Welfare Worker organises attendance clinics on a group and 1:1 basis to support improvements within families where attendance is unsatisfactory, including in all cases where it is below 90%
+- Our Behaviour Policy can be found on the website in the policies section and promotes positive behaviour through the sharing and agreement of school rules and consistent and regular rewards, and where necessary, sanctions. - A behaviour traffic light system in all classrooms ensures a consistent approach to behaviour management, regular feedback verbally and visually for all children and a flexible way of both celebrating success, challenging low level behavioural issues and also allowing pupils to reflect and improve their behaviour.
+This may, on an individual basis, be reasonably adjusted where pupils have a personal behavioural plan for their behaviour. - Where pupils require additional behaviour support, a positive behaviour plan will be drawn up by the school, in consultation with parents/carers and any other involved external agencies.
+This will usually involve bespoke reward systems. - Where support is required to increase a pupils' attendance, school will work closely with VIP Education, our education welfare service, and parents/carers to put strategies in place. - The Education Welfare Worker organises attendance clinics on a group and 1:1 basis to support improvements within families where attendance is unsatisfactory, including in all cases where it is below 90%

-- Click here to return to the front page --
+Click here to return to the front page ------